covalenthq/covalent-docs/content/en/docs/network/network-resources/delegator-faq.md

 ### How do delegator rewards work?

-If a CQT token holder decides to delegate CQT tokens with an Operator, the delegator will receive a portion of the rewards that the respective Operator has earned proportionate to the total amount staked.
+If a CQT token holder decides to stake CQT tokens with an Operator, the delegator will receive a portion of the rewards that the respective Operator has earned proportionate to the total amount staked.
 The delegator also has to consider the commission fee set by the Operator.

-### Why do Operators charge a commission fee on delegation rewards?
+### Why do Operators charge a commission fee on staking rewards?

 This fee is charged as Operators have to pay the expense of running the infrastructure necessary for operating on the Covalent Network.

-### Is Delegating CQT non-custodial?
+### Is staking CQT non-custodial?

 **Delegating is entirely non-custodial** - CQT never actually leaves the wallet of the owner, they just symbolically become attached to the Operator.